Idolatry: Judaism

 Biblical scholars have historically focused on the textual evidence to construct the history of idolatry in Judaism, a scholarship that post-modern scholars have increasingly begun deconstructing.
 This biblical polemics, states Naomi Janowitz, a professor of Religious Studies, has distorted the reality of Israelite religious practices and the historic use of images in Judaism.
 The direct material evidence is more reliable, such as that from the archaeological sites, and this suggests that the Jewish religious practices have been far more complex than what biblical polemics suggest.
-Judaism included images and cultic statues in the First Temple period, the Second Temple period, Late Antiquity (2nd to 8th century CE), and thereafter.
+Judaism included images and cultic statues in the First Temple period, the Second Temple period, late antiquity (2nd to 8th century CE), and thereafter.
 Nonetheless, these sorts of evidence may be simply descriptive of Ancient Israelite practices in some—possibly deviant—circles, but cannot tell us anything about the mainstream religion of the Bible which proscribes idolatry.

 The history of Jewish religious practice has included idols and figurines made of ivory, terracotta, faience and seals.
 As more material evidence emerged, one proposal has been that Judaism oscillated between idolatry and iconoclasm.
 However, the dating of the objects and texts suggest that the two theologies and liturgical practices existed simultaneously.
-The claimed rejection of idolatry because of monotheism found in Jewish literature and therefrom in biblical Christian literature, states Janowitz, has been unreal abstraction and flawed construction of the actual history.
+The claimed rejection of idolatry because of monotheism found in Jewish literature and therefore in biblical Christian literature, states Janowitz, has created an unreal abstraction and flawed construction of the actual history.
 The material evidence of images, statues and figurines taken together with the textual description of cherub and "wine standing for blood", for example, suggests that symbolism, making religious images, icon and index has been integral part of Judaism.
 Every religion has some objects that represent the divine and stand for something in the mind of the faithful, and Judaism too has had its holy objects and symbols such as Torah scrolls and holy books, Tefillin, the Menorah, mezuzah and many more.